therealOri/oCrypt0r/README.md

 It is important to know that all functions will take 4 values.
 2 for the making of the hashed value and 2 for the making of the encryption key.
 Blake2b salted hashing requires 1 value to be hashed and 1 value to be used to salt the hash.
 This then gets plugged into the AES encryption as a key and then we salt that aswell.
 All of that will be used to encrypt whatever you want as a value. "strings", "files", or "directories/folders".

+You can read more about what the arguments do in the linked documentation.

 - [Documentation](https://github.com/therealOri/oCrypt0r/blob/main/DOCUMENTATION.md)
 ```python
 from ocryptor import oCrypt